A few weeks ago I wrote a beginners guide for new animators who are just starting out.

 The best 2D animation programs in my experience are Adobe Flash, After Effects and Photoshop. they all cost $19/month and you get a free trial month.
 That gives you 2 months of animation for $19.
 All 3 programs will work on most recent computers, so you can use the one you already own.

 Probably the most popular 2D animation software out there.
-Flash has a long lineage of animation making, even before it was purchased by Adobe.
-Flash is vector based, which I don’t personally like, but it’s very intuitive to work with (as most Adobe’s products are) and relatively cheap.
+Animate has a long lineage of animation making, even before it was purchased by Adobe (formerly known as Flash).
+It is vector based, which I don’t personally like, but it’s very intuitive to work with (as most Adobe’s products are) and relatively cheap.

-If you want to learn more about character animation in Flash, check out our Flash Animation Course.
+If you want to learn more about character animation in Animate, check out our Animate CC Animation Course.

 Option 2: After Effects